Mitch Haniger Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

+- The Rockies pitching staff is 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.11 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.19).

-- Rockies pitchers combine to surrender 79 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Rockies pitchers combine to rank 24th in baseball in home runs given up (79 total, 1.3 per game).

-- Lamet (1-2) starts for the Rockies, his second of the season.
+- Seabold gets the start for the Rockies, his seventh of the season.
+He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.

-- His most recent time out was on Thursday against the Arizona Diamondbacks, when the righty threw three innings, surrendering five earned runs while giving up seven hits.
+- The right-hander's most recent appearance came on Thursday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.